 About the Project

 Council is partnering with local community groups in the first phase of a multi-year effort to increase the number of trees in Surf Coast towns.
+We have just completed our canopy mapping, and drafted a new ten year vision for our tree network across the whole shire.
+Please review the vision and see if we have got this right.

 • Branching Out will increase the appeal of our towns as places to live in and visit, boosting local economies and contributing to a happier, healthier community.